-Trapper Lake: All fry from the 2017 egg take will be
+Tahltan Lake:

-At Tahltan Lake, the plan is to transport fry on several flights during the period from May 20 to May 30 pending ice free lake conditions.
-Fry will be held for approximately 24 hours in net pens for observations.
+All fry from the 2018 egg take will be transported to Tahltan Lake (2,112,000 eyed eggs).
+The plan is to transport fry on several flights during the period from May 20 to May 30 pending ice-free lake conditions.
+Fry will be held for approximately 24 hours in net pens for observations before being released into the lake.